LutzzLu/Fall21_Data_Wrangling/README.md

 In the data_viz Rmd, I try several methods to finish the basic data viz.

 And for the DBC Dashboard.Rmd, it's a code example from Mina.
 Shout out to Mina!
 I use this as an example to develop a simple interactive data viz dashboard using my dataset.

+In the Random_Forest.Rmd, I use three different method dimension reduced datasets to train random forest model.